lwsporcello/lacework-detection-efficacy/README.md

 curl https://raw.githubusercontent.com/sporcello7/detection-testing/main/lw-det-test.sh | bash
 ```

+**NOTE**: You only need the bash script above to execute the detection testing simulations.
+The other files are the binaries' source code.
+Binaries are already compiled and being hosted on the C2 server, and will be downloaded as part of the simulations.

 lw-det-test.sh
 --------------
 This script will:
+  1. Determine the OS type
-  1. Download the lw-stage-1 first stage binary
+  2. Download the lw-stage-1 first stage binary (based on OS type)
-  2. Change permissions to lw-stage-1 so it can be executed
+  3. Change permissions to lw-stage-1 so it can be executed
-  3. Execute lw-stage-1 in the background
+  4. Execute lw-stage-1 in the background

 lw-stage-1